generative-art

 I think I want to make the wobble around and I realize, I really want some Brownian motion algorithmic cakeness in my world.

-I am not sure how accurately this is of a simulation, but making the velocity of my circles change in a normal distribution
+I am not sure how accurately this is of a simulation, but making the velocity of my circles change in a normal distribution way, where 0 is the mean and they wiggle in the other directions else.1

-(defn brownian-motion [entity] (let [brownian-factor (:brownian-factor (controls))] (update entity :velocity (fnil (fn [[x y]] [(+ x (* brownian-factor (q/random-gaussian))) (+ y (* brownian-factor (q/random-gaussian)))]) [0 0]))))
+(update entity :velocity (fnil (fn [[x y]] [(+ x

 Well, I was very satisfied with the result.
-So much so that I called the whole toy world and the resulting art gallery brownians
+So much so that I called the whole toy world and the resulting art gallery brownians.

 No spread-speed, but high brownian-factor - brownian #23

+Ah brownian-factor I could have called temperature.
+Now the term absolute zero makes absolute sense.
+Brownian-factor cannot get lower than 0.
 Yes, the way they are flying reminds me very much of physics/chemistry simulation gifs of these things.

 Simulating infection

+I added an attribute infectable? to my circles and made some of them spawn infected.
+Then I make some temporary lines between 2 random infected and non-infected circles.
 With a normal distribution, the non-infected now too becomes infected.
 With full disregard for all prior art on epidemiology, there is a normal distribution in play!

 Defaults with red infection circles brownian #24